CNILearn/thrive2022/README.md

 ## Code Samples SignalR

 * Chat with SignalR
-* Group Chat with SignalR
+* Group Chat with SignalR (console and WinUI client)
+* Blazor Server
-* Async Streaming with SignalR
+* Async Streaming with SignalR (console and WinUI client)